rich-iannone/stationaRy/README.md

 #> 21      ST1          38
 ```

-Want the rainfall in `mm` units for a particular month?
+Want the rainfall in mm units for a particular month?
 Here's an example where rainfall amounts over 6 hour periods are summed for the month of June in 2015 for Abbotsford, BC, Canada.
+The `AA1` data category has to do with rainfall, where `AA1_1` is the duration in hours when the liquid precipitation was observed, and, the `AA1_2` column is quantity of rain in mm.

 ```
 library(stationaRy)
 library(dplyr)
-library(magrittr)

   rainfall_6h_june2015 <-
     get_isd_stations(startyear = 1970, endyear = 2015,